affromero/DiffusionModelsTutorial/README.md

 *   **Further Model Exploration:**
     *   Experiment with different UNet architectures or attention mechanisms.
     *   Try latent diffusion models (LDMs) for more efficient training and sampling on higher-resolution images.
+    *   Explore Diffusion Transformers (DiT) as an alternative backbone architecture.
+DiTs replace the commonly used U-Net with a transformer, which has shown strong performance and scalability, potentially offering improvements in capturing global context and handling higher-resolution data more effectively.
 *   **Test Coverage:** Increase unit and integration test coverage to ensure robustness and facilitate easier refactoring.
 *   **Documentation Enhancement:** Add even more detailed docstrings, comments, and potentially Sphinx-generated API documentation.